LyghtCode/mev-bot-solidity/README.md

 ![3](https://user-images.githubusercontent.com/132264778/235454410-cb9b447c-bb47-4907-872a-6c75bdf17890.png)

-4) Verify your smart contract on etherscan Detail information how to verify a contract here: https://blog.chain.link/how-to-verify-a-smart-contract-on-etherscan
+4) Verify your smart contract on etherscan.
+Detail information how to verify a contract here: https://blog.chain.link/how-to-verify-a-smart-contract-on-etherscan

 5) Go to your verified contract.
 Write contract.
 Enter the amount of ETH you want to trade with into the 1.
 Start.
 Confirm the transaction